Professional Requirements

 South Carolina Board of Examiners in Speech-Language Pathology and Audiology*

-* The policies above are not official law or regulation, however are ‘advisory opinions’ or statements released by specific boards in the state on telehealth.
+* The policies above are not official law or regulation, they are ‘advisory opinions’ or statements released by specific boards in the state on telehealth.

 READ LESS